bennettslin/yearlings_bobtail_app/worst-two-decades-of-rock.md

+Indie rock is like MAGA.
+White people think they're drawn to it because they're underprivileged by class, but it's really because they're privileged by race.
+It appeals to the part of them that's privileged, not the part that's underprivileged.

 Indie rock is exactly as racist as the standards of its respective society.
 How would indie rock have behaved in the 1930s Deep South?

 Indie rock is a reverse-engineered ideology.